 For pregnant women it is very important to keep every prenatal appointment.
 Additionally, regular self-monitoring of the blood pressure should be undertaken.
 In case of becoming aware of potential specific warning signals such as headaches, impaired vision, rapid weight gain (more than 1 kg per week), marked water retention in the body or restlessness, a physician must be seen immediatley.

 Monitoring an treatment of women with diagnosed pre-eclamspia

 The only way to cure pre-eclampsia is to deliver the baby.
 However, prolongation of pregnancy to avoid a preterm birth is sought for as long as it is safe for mother and baby.
 Thus, women with pre-eclampsia must always be monitored by an expert, sometimes in a hospital setting.

-For more information on pre-eclampsia such as causes, prevention, and the diagnosis after week 20 of pregnancy, please download our new factsheet that is available in Dutch, English, German, and Greek.
+For more information on pre-eclampsia such as causes, prevention, and the diagnosis after week 20 of pregnancy, please download our new factsheet that is available in Dutch, English, German, Greek, and Russian.